HerberHoover/ot-harjoitustyo/dokumentaatio/vaatimusmaarittely.md

 ## Purpose of application

 The purpose of this application is to help users manage their finances.
-The application provides tools to track expences, income and savings.
+The application provides tools to track expenses, income and savings.
 The application aim to simplify the process of budgeting.
-The application can be used by multiple users with each their own finances The data is stoared locally
+The application can be used by multiple users with each their own finances The data is stored locally

 ## Users